What is meant by Mental Capacity Assessment to Litigate?

 The Civil Procedure Rules state that a person should have a litigation friend who will be conducting the proceedings on his or her behalf.

-Why is it important to conduct a Mental Capacity Assessment to Litigate?
+Why is it important to assess capacity to conduct proceedings?

 What is the normal process for a Capacity Assessment to Litigate?